“A Celebration of Summer!”

 Many artists in and around the Gaylord area submit there designs in hopes that their theme inspired design will be chosen to represent the annual festival.
 By wearing your pin you not only show your support for the annual event; it is your passport to receive free or reduced costs at Alpenfest Food Events and all the Entertainment is FREE!

-Alpenfest pins are $3.00 and are available at the Alpenfest Gift Haus or businesses throughout the area.
+Alpenfest pins are available at the Alpenfest Gift Haus or businesses throughout the area.

 Burning of the Boogg

 Boogg, a giant snowman of cotton wool, symbolizes winter to the Swiss, and they burn the statue yearly with colorful pageantry to celebrate the beginning of spring.
 In Gaylord, the Burning of the Boogg has taken on new meaning and added delight.
 Alpine Village residents and visitors jot down their troubles and problems on slips of paper and then place them inside the Boogg.
 The Boogg is then ignited, and everyone’s troubles go up in smoke!
 Now all can enjoy the fun and festivities of Alpenfest.